ElectronicBabylonianLiterature/ebl-frontend/README.md

 ### Auth0

 A single page application has to be setup in Auth0.
 The frontends root URL (e.g. `http://localhost:3000` for development) must be in _Callback URLs_, _Logout URLs_, and _Web Origins_. _Domain_ and _Client ID_ are needed for the environment variables (see below).
-In a production environment the domain must be added to _frame-src_ in CSP.
+In a production environment the domain must be added to _frame-src_ in the CSP.

 ### Sentry